 - To help with mouth sores, use a soft toothbrush or cotton swabs and rinse the mouth.
 Do not use mouth rinses that have alcohol in them.

 - If you have had daunorubicin, doxorubicin, epirubicin, idarubicin, or mitoxantrone before, talk with your doctor.

 - Cases of mouth cancer have happened in people who have used this drug long-term (more than 1 year).
-These cancers have happened during care with this drug and up to 6 years after the last dose.
-Your doctor will check your mouth during care with this drug.
+These cancers have happened during treatment and up to 6 years after the last dose.
+Your doctor will check your mouth while you take this drug.
 Call your doctor right away if you have mouth pain, sores, or ulcers.

 - This drug may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 In both men and women, this may go back to normal but sometimes it may not.
 Talk with your doctor.

 - Periods may stop in women treated with this drug.
 This may not go back to normal.
 Women treated with this drug may go through menopause at a younger age than normal.
 Talk with your doctor.